Celleb/vscode-extensions-endgame/README.md

 Run the `./uninstall.sh` script.
 It will delete as many extensions as it can.
 Some extensions are depended upon by others and will not get uninstall on first run.
 Run the script as many times as necessary to remove all the extensions.

+### Reinstall your extensions

+Your uninstall and reinstall Visual Studio Code if you need to.

+Run `./install.sh` to reinstall your extensions.

 ## One more thing